 A directed research and/or practicum course of study related to the needs, interest, and anticipated ministry of the student.
-To be arranged with the Provost and a supervisory faculty member.
+Arranged with the provost and a supervisory faculty member.

 8. ADVANTAGE

 BIB-3604 Survey of the Old Testament/Pentateuch

 An overview of the historical, literary, and cultural context of the Old Testament with special emphasis on the Pentateuch.